Manual & Documentation

 The prepared acoustic piano has many limitations: A string can never vibrate without the impulse of the hammer, one string will never produce two pitches, and one pitch can never trigger another. bitKlavier provides an environment where virtual “screws” alter the behavior of the virtual hammer and string in ways that are impossible with the acoustic piano. bitKlavier is not only a sampler, effects unit, or sequencer: It is an instrument, responsive to the touch of the player, infinitely tweakable and refinable.
 It is an environment where performers and composers can build an instrument that takes the concept of the prepared piano into a new realm.

-As a compositional playground and performance laboratory, bitKlavier can be used to explore tuning, rhythm, tonality, polyphony, and counterpoint.
+As a compositional playground and performance laboratory, bitKlavier can be used to explore tuning, rhythm, tonality, polyphony, counterpoint, and instrument design itself.
 The instrument is designed so that preparations can be fluidly connected and tweaked, and ideas can quickly be brought to life.
 Here are a few ideas which could be built within minutes using bitKlavier’s preparations:

 bitKlavier can also be used in educational settings, and has been used to teach students about the design of the piano keyboard as a functional interface.
 When combined with bitSuite, a collection of educational apps with a similar interface to bitKlavier, it can help teach about tuning, temperaments, and rhythm.
 Much of this musicological material is explored in Dan Trueman’s course Reinventing The Piano, available online through the Kadenze platform.